2025 Basic Qualification Radio Course

 The classroom is an Internet-based, online environment using mainstream virtual conferencing tools (i.e. Zoom).
 Class size will still be limited to retain the quality of productive discussions and knowledge exchange.

 Plans to conduct the exam in-person is carried over from the pandemic days when we discovered it is a good opportunity for students to physically meet the instrucors and other fellow students.
-Conducting the exam in an open food court area at a Richmond mall has proven to be a practical decision as there is ample free prking as well as convenient acces to transit stations on the Canada Line.
+Conducting the exam in an open food court area at a Richmond mall has proven to be a practical decision as there is ample free parking as well as convenient access from Canada Line stations.

 One-to-one online examinations are available but that option will be used only if written exams are not possible.
 The Richmond location for the written exam will be confirmeded when we are closer to the exam date.

 Registration fee for the course includes a course study guide, reference handouts, instructor notes, Government of Canada (ISED) Basic Qualification exam, and online registration of call sign upon passing exam.
-Successful students will each receive a one year trial membership with RARC.
+Successful students will each receive a one-year trial membership with RARC.

 Payment of registration fee can be made electronically by either PayPal or Interac e-Transfer.
 Payment information is on the right-hand column of this page.